Kelechi-Okorie/alx-system_engineering-devops/0x02-shell_redirections/README.md

-File 14-findthatword - Dispalys lines containing the pattern "root" from /etc/passwd File 15-countthatword - Displays the number of lines that contain the pattern "bin" in /etc/passwd File 16-whatsnext - Displays lines containing the pattern "root" and 3 lines after them in /etc/passwd
+File 14-findthatword - Dispalys lines containing the pattern "root" from /etc/passwd File 15-countthatword - Displays the number of lines that contain the pattern "bin" in /etc/passwd File 16-whatsnext - Displays lines containing the pattern "root" and 3 lines after them in /etc/passwd File 17-hidethisword - Displays all the lines in the /etc/passwd that do not contain the pattern bin